I have an embarrassing confession to make.

 Here are some tips for making your Twitter profile even more enticing:

 - Let your personality shine through.
-Even though it’s now much common to inject some personality into your LinkedIn posts, Twitter is a place where people go to see more of the “real you”.
-So, if you are okay with this, inject a little humour, share your personal passions or company values.
+Even though it’s now much more common to inject some personality into your LinkedIn posts, Twitter is a place where people go to see more of the “real you”.
+So, if you are okay with this, inject a little humour, and share your personal passions or company values.

 - Include relevant keywords.
 If you want to rank higher on search results your bio should include keywords relevant to your role, product/service and even industry or specialisms.

 - Use hashtags sparingly.
 Hashtags can help you get found but they can also be seen as spammy.
-In fact, a recent study by Mention, found that the more hashtags a bio has, the less followers they have.
+In fact, a recent study by Mention, found that the more hashtags a bio has, the fewer followers they have.

 - Include a clear, smiley profile picture.
 Remember to keep it consistent with other social media channels.
 For more tips on how to do so, see our blog, How to ensure your LinkedIn profile picture stands out for the right reasons.
-For company page, a logo would be sufficient.
+For the company page, a logo would be sufficient.

 - Use a relevant banner image.
 Photos can quickly communicate what you offer and reel people in to read your bio.

 Increase The Amount You Post With Scheduling Tools

 If you don’t want to drown in the Twitter feed sea, then it's important to post regularly.